Business Technology Early College High School (BTECH) (26Q315)

 Teachers with more than 3 years of experience: 75%

-Academic Highlights: Partnership with Queensborough Community College in articulation with Baruch College Zicklin School of Business and City College, NYS Approved Internet Technology CTE program with Amazon curriculum and Amazon Cloud Certification, College Access for All and AP (Advanced Placement) for All School, CTE program(s): Computer Science and Technology (Proposed Program), Access to technology and business labs with PCs, student resource center, FAB Lab (Fabrication Lab) including 3D printers and MAC computers, Three BTECH Pathways to choose from in 9th grade (1) QCC Pathway in Internet and Information Technology (IIT) OR Business Administration (B.A.), (2) CTE Pathway OR (3) Advanced Placement (AP) Pathway
+Academic Highlights: Partnership with Queensborough Community College in articulation with Baruch College Zicklin School of Business and City College, CTE program(s): Computer Science and Technology (Proposed Program), Students have a choice of one of three BTECH Pathways that best support their post-secondary plans.
+Students confirm their Pathway in 10th grade and choose from: (1) QCC Pathway in Internet and Information Technology (IIT) OR Business Administration (B.A.), (2) CTE Pathway OR (3) Advanced Placement (AP) Pathway, Offer 30+ dual-enrolled college credits at QCC for eligible students and access to multiple AP courses to earn college credit

 School Features: